 Dr Sandra Hummel

-Sandra is senior research associate at the Institute of Diabetes Research.
+Sandra is Group Leader at the Institute of Diabetes Research.
 She has extensive experience in performing prospective birth cohort studies, focusing on the role of in-utero exposure to diabetes and infant feeding on postpartum outcomes in mother and offspring.
 She is principal investigator in the European network Determinants of Diet and Physical Activity (DEDIPAC) Knowledge Hub (KH), and co-investigator in the TEDDY study.

 Professor Dr Anette-G. Ziegler

 Anette is Director of IDF; Chair in Diabetes and Gestational Diabetes, Klinikum rechts der Isar, Technische Universität München; Chairman of the board of directors, Forschergruppe Diabetes e.V; Speaker, Competence Network Diabetes Mellitus.
 She is the principal investigator of several cohort studies and a leading partner in international and national diabetes networks (TEDDY, EU-DIAPREPP, TrialNet, GPPAD etc.)

 Head of the Genome Analysis Centre (GAC) at the HMGU, which offers state-of-the-art technologies in several high throughput platforms including genotyping, DNA sequencing, epigenetics, transcriptomics, and metabolomics.
 He is work package leader in several IMI EU-projects including DIRECT and StemBANCC.
 His interests are in the molecular mechanisms and biomarkers of human metabolic diseases.